szabgab/perlmaven.com/sites/en/pages/parsing-error-log.md

 NAMED ITEM DOESN'T EXIST
 ```

-In order to make it easier to write about this, I'll call a set of lines a <b>block</b> if they start with the
+In order to make it easier to write about this, I'll call a set of lines a **block** if they start with the
 expression "SOURCE LINE" and finish when the next block starts.
 Actually, a block can also end by the
 header of a new entity or by the end of the file.
 So we'll need to handle these special cases.